futtta/autoptimize/readme.txt

 * Image optimization: also optimize icon links
 * Image optimization: fix webp-detection for Safari (contributed by @pinkasey)
 * Image lazyload: remove CSS that hides the placeholder image/ sets transistion between placeholder and final image
-* Critical CSS: new advanced option to onload CCSS on onLoad
+* Critical CSS: new advanced option to unload CCSS on onLoad
 * Critical CSS improvement: cache templates in a transient to avoid overhead of having to search filesystem time and time again (contributed by @pratham2003)
 * Critical CSS improvement: better but still experimental jQuery deferring logic
 * Critical CSS fix: prevent MANUAL template-based rules being overwritten